 About

-Every season (May–October), I ride a motorcycle through Europe's wine regions, sleep under the stars, and return with long-format articles, photos, and videos about the people behind the wine.
+Every season I ride my motorcycle through Europe's wine regions, sleep in the vineyard, and return with unfiltered stories about the people behind the wine.

 I’m Izack Stjernberg, a Danish journalist who loves wine, motorbikes and the open road (not necessarily in that order).

-Every season (May–October) I set out across Europe on a motorcycle, letting the wine road decide where it takes me.
-I visit 8–10 vineyards, guided by the people I meet: one winemaker’s story leads to the next recommendation, and the next, creating an unpredictable chain of human connections.
+Every season (May–October) I set out across Europe on my motorcycle to tell the unfiltered stories about the people behind the wine.
+I visit a handful of vineyards, and let one winemaker’s story lead to the next one, creating an unpredictable chain of human connections.

-I listen to their stories around the kitchen table, spend nights under the stars, and return with long-format articles, videos, and photos that dive deep into the human lives, the terroir, and the passion behind every bottle.
+After having spend the night in vineyard to get a true sense of the terroir, I return with long-format articles, videos, and photos that dive deep into the human lives, the terroir, and the passion behind every bottle.

 Between seasons it’s a bit more quiet — just like on the road.